 Now that you know how an ADU impacts property taxes, you might be wondering how it would impact income taxes.
 The answer is that it depends on how you’re using the ADU.
 If you’re using the ADU as an extra office or guest space, then it would not impact your income taxes whatsoever.

 On the other hand, if you rent out the ADU either in the short-term or the long-term, you would have to report the income you earn from the unit on your income taxes.
-It’s impossible to determine exactly how much this would impact your taxes without consulting an accountant, but it’s still an important factor to keep in mind when deciding on building an ADU.
+It’s impossible to determine exactly how much this would impact your taxes without consulting an accountant or listing out the full details of your ADU rental income, but it’s still an important factor to keep in mind when deciding on building an ADU.

 Will Adding an ADU Require a Reassessment?